J.D. Davis Player Props: Giants vs. Red Sox

-The San Francisco Giants, including J.D.
-Davis (.282 on-base percentage in past 10 games, 58 points below season-long percentage), take on starting pitcher James Paxton and the Boston Red Sox at Oracle Park, Saturday at 7:15 PM ET.
+J.D.
+Davis -- .188 average over his past 10 games -- will be in action for the San Francisco Giants versus the Boston Red Sox, with Brennan Bernardino on the hill, on July 30 at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Red Sox.
+In his most recent game, he notched a home run while going 2-for-4 against the Red Sox.

 J.D.
 Davis Game Info & Props vs. the Red Sox